 1. How to Draw a Fish's Body

-With the HB pencil, I draw the horizontal core line of the fish and mark the borders of its body.
+Let's see how to draw a fish realistically.
+First, with the HB pencil, I draw the horizontal core line of the fish and mark the borders of its body.

 I add an elongated shape for the fish’s body.
 Only a quarter of the core line is left untouched—we'll draw the tail there.